Opportunities for- and configuration of foreign innovation: a case study of multinational companies in China

 Consequentially, studies about (foreign) innovation in China are scarce.
 The few existing studies are descriptively (Boer et al., 1998), not analytically.
 They also focus more on macroeconomic perspectives (Walsh, 2003; Simon and Cao, 2009).
 HAN (2008) explains: “(…) the body of knowledge on managing foreign R&D [research and development] in China is still in its infancy, considering the limited amount and scattered focus of academic contributions.”

-In this Paper, we contribute to fill this research gap.
-We will introduce the issue of innovation activities in China from a foreign companies' perspective.
+In this paper, we contribute to filling this research gap.
+We will introduce the issue of innovation activities in China from a foreign companies’ perspective.
 We offer a conceptual and empirical study about innovation management of multinational companies operating in China.
-As theory in international (innovation) management always suggests to integrate environmental specifics (Dülfer, 1982; Macharzina, 2010), we include a macroeconomic analysis of the Chinese innovation system.
+As theory in international (innovation) management always suggests integrating environmental specifics (Dülfer, 1982; Macharzina, 2010), we include a macroeconomic analysis of the Chinese innovation system.

 In this section, we will provide a structured overview about existing studies and adequate theoretical perspectives about our research focus.
 This approach will eventually lead us to our research questions.